 "Hunger interferes with growth, participation in society, performance in school and the ability to be a productive worker.
 Children, pregnant women, and the elderly are particularly at risk and sensitive to the effects of hunger.
-Pregnant women who do not receive adequate nutrition have a greater chance of delivering low-birth weight babies; these babies face increased risk of infectious illness and death. . . . under-nutrition affects the behavior of children, their school performance, and overall cognitive development.
-Hunger and malnutrition impact children's later productivity as adults and consequently impact the future of our communities."105
+Pregnant women who do not receive adequate nutrition have a greater chance of delivering low-birth weight babies; these babies face increased risk of infectious illness and death. ... under-nutrition affects the behavior of children, their school performance, and overall cognitive development.
+Hunger and malnutrition impact children's later productivity as adults and consequently impact the future of our communities."107 "Hunger interferes with growth, participation in society, performance in school and the ability to be a productive worker."
+Survey respondents listed Food Stamps as one of the most used and most important services available to them.

 The major source of food assistance for people in poverty is the federal Food Stamp program.
 The program provides coupons that can be exchanged for basic foods at stores.
-Survey respondents listed Food Stamp as one of the most used and most important services available to them.
+Survey respondents listed Food Stamps as one of the most used and most important services available to them.

-Demand for Food Stamp is on the rise in Oregon and nationally.
+Demand for Food Stamps is on the rise in Oregon and nationally.
 The Food Resource and Action Center reports that Food Stamp participation increased 32% in Oregon between 1990 and 1994.
-Adult and Family Services is planning for a 8.7% increase in participation in the program for the 93-95 biennium over the previous biennium.106
+Adult and Family Services is planning for an 8.7% increase in participation in the program for the 93-95 biennium over the previous biennium.108

-In order to receive food stamps, families must have incomes at or below 130% of poverty.
+In order to receive Food Stamps, families must have incomes at or below 130% of poverty.
 For a family of three, income greater than \$1,207 a month disqualifies them.
 In addition, the program is not available to people with "significant" assets.
-The program is available only to U.S. citizens or legal aliens.107
+The program is available only to U.S. citizens or legal aliens.109

 Nearly one in ten Oregonians receive Food Stamp assistance, totaling more than 285,000 people in 1994.
 In Washington County, 15,661 residents received food stamps.
 Of those families receiving Food Stamps, more than 25% were working poor, 25% were elderly and more than 50% were families with children.
-Less than one-third of the families receiving Food Stamps were also receiving AFDC, or welfare.108

-The average length of time a household receives Food Stamps is less than two years.
-In Oregon, 40% of family recipients leave the program within four months, 50% leave within six months.109
+Less than one-third of the families receiving Food Stamps were also receiving AFDC, or welfare.110 The average length of time a household receives Food Stamps is less than two years.
+In Oregon, 40% of family recipients leave the program within four months, 50% leave within six months.111

-Many experts in food and hunger issues agree that current Food Stamp allotments are not sufficient to provide for the nutritional or hunger needs of low-income families.
+Many experts in food and hunger issues agree that current Food Stamp allotments are not sufficient to provide for the nutritional or hunger needs of lowincome families.
 The program provides a maximum benefit of \$292 in food coupons to a family of three, or just \$111 for a single person per month.
 Only 19% of all households receive this maximum benefit.
-Statewide, the average Food Stamp allocation is \$142/month for participating low-income households.
-Research indicates that the vast majority of food stamp recipients run out before the end of the month.110
+Statewide, the average Food Stamp allocation is \$142/ month for participating low-income households.
+Research indicates that the vast majority of Food Stamps recipients run out before the end of the month.112

 The Special Supplemental Food Program for Women, Infants and Children (WIC) provides nutrition and health services to women and infants up to 185% of poverty.
-At current levels of funding, the program serves only 50% of eligible children.111 Other government food assistance programs include the School Lunch and Breakfast Programs, Summer Food Service Program for Children and the Child and Adult Care Food Programs.
+At current levels of funding, the program serves only 50% of eligible children.113 Other government food assistance programs include the School Lunch and Breakfast Programs, Summer Food Service Program for Children and the Child and Adult Care Food Programs.